-Welcome to the Kelvedon St Mary’s Church of England Primary Academy and Autism Support Centre Website.
+Welcome to the Kelvedon St Mary’s Church of England Primary Academy, Autism Support Centre and Nursery website.

-St. Mary’s is a group of single storey buildings comprising 14 class teaching bases.
+St. Mary’s is a group of single storey buildings comprising 14 class teaching bases and a nursery.
 Each base has bright modern furnishings, up to date ICT equipment and every resource a teacher requires to support learning in the best way that they can.

 Around the school we have a dedicated safe learning space, The Mosaic Room, for supporting children with autism and social and emotional needs.
 We have a computer suite, a well-stocked library, a music room, a swimming pool, a sensory room, several meeting and training rooms and learning booths.

-Our school has a large hall which is used for assemblies, physical education and as a dining hall at lunchtime.
+Our school has a large hall which is used for assemblies, physical education and as a restaurant at lunchtime.
 The hall is hired most evenings by local community groups.

-Outside we have a range of play spaces, two large playing fields, an adventure garden, a pond, an outside classroom, allotments, an archaeology area, an adventure playground and a ‘chill out’ space.
+Outside we have a range of play spaces, two large playing fields, an all-weather playground, a covered playground,an adventure garden, a pond, an outside classroom, allotments, an archaeology area, an adventure playground and a ‘chill out’ space.
 We fully take advantage of all of our outside space as extra learning environments.

 Our school has its own kitchen where a range of wholesome and nutritious hot meals are prepared daily.

-On our grounds we have an independent nursery and a pre/after school care facility.
+On our grounds we have an independent pre/after school care facility.

 Our school is a two form entry primary school and we aim to accommodate 58 children in each year group.
 This means that we able to have two classes in each year group and no mixed year classes.

-We support learning by dividing our school into three learning phases:
+We support learning by dividing our school into learning phases:

 - Phase 1 is our early years, Year N and Year R.They learn through play and are challenged to make progress through interaction with adults and other children.